NuGet/docs.microsoft.com-nuget/docs/consume-packages/Dependency-Resolution.md

 Those immediate dependencies might then also have dependencies on their own, which can continue to an arbitrary depth.
 This produces what's called a *dependency graph* that describes the relationships between packages at all levels.

 When multiple packages have the same dependency, then the same package ID can appear in the graph multiple times, potentially with different version constraints.
 However, only one version of a given package can be used in a project, so NuGet must choose which version is used.
-The exact process depends on the package reference format being used.
+The exact process depends on the package management format being used.

 ## Dependency resolution with PackageReference